 - Track 15-11Mold industry

-- Track 16-13D Bioprinting of Tissues and Organs
+- Track 17-1Production of customized bolus and shields

 Designing for 3D printing can be different when compared to designing of other purposes.
 Something that looks excellent in your CAD program could be difficult to print which makes a frustrating experience for any Maker.
 So, there are some key design rules to create an easily printable object